masharzya1/easy-education/replit.md

 ## Overview
 Easy Education is a React-based Progressive Web App (PWA) providing a comprehensive platform for free online courses.
 It includes features for course management, user authentication, announcements, news, payment tracking, and robust assessment tools like course-level exams and student analytics.
 The platform aims to deliver a user-friendly and effective educational experience, aspiring to be a leading free online education resource with broad market potential.

+## Recent Changes (October 27, 2025)
+- **PWA Installation Enhancement**: Updated the install prompt to show clear, browser-specific installation instructions when the native install prompt is not available, ensuring users can properly install the app instead of just creating shortcuts.
+- **Course Tagging System**: Added a tagging feature to courses (maximum 6 tags per course).
+Tags are now displayed on course cards instead of descriptions for better visual hierarchy and discoverability.
+- **Clean URL Slugs**: Removed random ID suffixes from course slugs for cleaner, more readable URLs (e.g., `/course/react-fundamentals` instead of `/course/react-fundamentals-abc12345`).

 ## User Preferences
 I prefer iterative development with clear communication on proposed changes.
 Please ask before making major architectural changes or significant modifications to existing features.
 I appreciate detailed explanations for complex implementations.